Peperonata without frying anything

 storage

-This dish can be stored in the fridge for up to 4 days.
+This dish can be kept in the refrigerator for up to 4 days.
 Do not freeze it.

 Author image